 3.1.
-An Overview of the Paper's Example
+An overview of the paper's example

-We describe the hypermedia engine's architecture through Figure 1's simple text-based example both here and in §3.5.
+We describe the hypermedia engine's architecture through Fig. 1's simple text-based example both here and in section 3.5.
 (Our model also supports non-text content and link markers.)
-Figure 1's interactive document entitled "Ordering Recommendation" started as a message from the DSS back-end.
+Fig. 1's interactive document entitled "Ordering Recommendation" started as a message from the DSS back-end.
 As an illustration, suppose the second sentence of that message had the following format:

 "...
-This is the low-cost arrangement, with a <variable(1c), "total cost"> of
+This is the low-cost arrangement, with a $\langle variable(tc), "total cost" \rangle$ of $\langle calculation(variable(tc), model(eoq), scenario (eoq(2))), 60, currency(US) \rangle ...$

-<calculation(variable(tc), model(eoq), scenario(eoq(2))), 60, currency(US)>...'